amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        the synthesis process.

 All benchmarks were performed on a 2.5 GHz Intel Core i7 processor with 16 GB of 1600 MHz DDR3 running macOS High Sierra.
+We will add this information.

                                 -------------